SKIP TO PAGE CONTENT

 Creating with Purpose

-At Northeast, technology can empower students to think critically, collaborate meaningfully, and express their learning in creative ways.
-Explore student-centered approaches that promote agency, innovation, and active engagement through purposeful technology integration.
+Technology can empower students to think critically, collaborate meaningfully, and express their learning in creative ways.
 By designing opportunities for creation rather than consumption, educators help students develop the skills and confidence needed to communicate, problem-solve, and succeed in an ever-changing world.
+Explore student-centered approaches below that promote agency, innovation, and active engagement through purposeful technology integration.

 Drawing